Conjunctivitis (Pink Eye) Treatment in Everett, WA

 - A feeling of grittiness in the eye

-Pink eye can be highly contagious, for up to several weeks after signs and symptoms have begun.
-Prompt treatment can protect others from becoming infected with the bacteria that causes pink eye.
+Conjunctivitis can be highly contagious, for up to several weeks after signs and symptoms have begun.
+Prompt treatment can protect others from becoming infected.

 Conjunctivitis is often easily diagnosed by examining the eyes and reviewing the related symptoms.
 A sample of eye secretions may be sent to a lab for further testing if the conjunctivitis seems severe.

 Treatment for pink eye depends on the cause.
 Bacterial conjunctivitis treatment often includes prescribed antibiotic eye drops or ointment.
 There is no treatment for viral conjunctivitis and the symptoms eventually ease over time as the virus clears.
 However, if the viral cause is the herpes simplex virus, antiviral medication may be prescribed.
 If the cause of the conjunctivitis is allergies, it may be treated with antihistamines to control allergic reactions or decongestants, steroids and anti-inflammatory drops to treat inflammation.